UNIX text filters, part 2.4 of 3: cut

 character.
 If unspecified, the separator defaults to a TAB.

-you could use -c
+Instead of -f you could use -c (character) or -b (byte).
+If

 you pick one of these, the separator is not to be specified, and